the-three-musketeerz/halemate-flutter/README.md

     utils -> All utility functions like validators, routers, etc. base -> All common widgets necessary in the project like app bar, nav bar, etc.

+## More details about the project
+   - [Google Drive link for the submission]https://drive.google.com/drive/folders/112dqU8nh0RJIK0kS2XQV4TfK0DIGZEzX

 ## Commit messages: